chethanagopinath/chethanagopinath/README.md

 ### 📈 Goals in 2024
-- Building a small Arduino project solving a personal problem
 - Contributing to more open source projects
-- Start blogging more tech content
+- Start blogging 1 technical blog a week / bi-weekly
-- Reading at least 12 fiction novels by end of year
 - Taking a 30 min walk everyday